everx-labs/everdev/docs/creating_controller.md

 };
 ```

-Create `installer.ts` to implement all code related to the tool installation:
+Create `installer.ts` to implement all the code related to the tool installation:

 ```ts
 import path from "path";